A Print Magazine about Pixel People

 Originally a web designer by trade, Kai Brach launched the first issue of Offscreen in early 2012.
 Feeling disconnected by the fast pace and the ephemeral nature of digital, after ten years of freelance work Kai wanted to create something more tangible.
 With Offscreen Magazine, he combines both his love for technology and the web, and the unique experience of printed magazines.

 In the span of three months, Kai “converted” from a UI designer to an editorial art director, not only publishing and editing Offscreen but also designing the magazine from the ground up.
-As such, Offscreen is still a one-man operation, and a proudly authentic indie magazine supported by amazing contributors and curious readers.
+As such, Offscreen is still a one-man operation, and a proudly authentic indie magazine supported by generous contributors and curious readers.
 Kai hopes to reinvigorate printed magazines as a choice of media that provides a welcome break from our always-on society.

-Born as an experiment by an industry 'newbie', Kai made his entire process of creating a new indie magazine public via Offscreen's blog, tenaciously putting transparency first.
+Born as an experiment by an industry 'newbie', Kai made his entire process of creating a new indie magazine public via his blog, always putting transparency first.
 His behind-the-scene posts include details about his design decisions, self-distribution, working with contributors, replacing advertising with sponsors and much more.
 He also recently opened his books to the public after the first year of publishing Offscreen.
 Read more about our values.